-The cross sections for neutral and charged current deep inelastic scattering in e^+p collisions with longitudinally polarised positron beams have been measured.
-The measurements are based on data of integrated luminosity 30.5 pb^{-1} collected with the ZEUS detector in 2003 and 2004 at a centre-of-mass energy of 318 GeV.
-The total cross section for e^+p charged current deep inelastic scattering is presented at positive and negative values of positron beam longitudinal polarisation.
+The cross sections for neutral and charged current deep inelastic scattering in e^-p collisions with longitudinally polarised electron beams have been measured.
+The measurements are based on data of integrated luminosities of 41.7 pb-1 and 53.5 pb-1 for charged and neutral current, respectively, collected with the ZEUS detector in 2004 and 2005 at a centre-of-mass energy of 318 GeV.
+The total cross section for e^-p charged current deep inelastic scattering is presented at positive and negative values of electron beam longitudinal polarisation.
 In addition, single differential cross sections are presented for charged and neutral current deep inelastic scattering in the kinematic region $Q^2 > 200 \text{ GeV}^2$.
 The measured cross sections are well described by the predictions of the Standard Model.